Graph Sparsification for Derandomizing Massively Parallel Computation with Low Space: Maximal independent set in rounds

-Now we area ready to present our deterministic \MPC algorithm that for a given subset of nodes $\J'$ satisfying the invariant, in a constant number of rounds constructs an independent set $\IS \subseteq \J'$ such that the removal of $\IS$ and $N(\IS)$ removes $\Omega(\delta |E|)$ edges from the graph.
+Now we are ready to present our deterministic \MPC algorithm that for a given subset of nodes $\J'$ satisfying the invariant, in $O(1)$ rounds constructs an independent set $\IS \subseteq \J'$ such that the removal of $\IS \cup N(\IS)$ removes $\Omega(\delta |E|)$ edges from the graph.